 - Measurable: Establish a way to tell that something has been done, achieved or completed.

-- Achievable: Whatever solution you come up with needs to fit the situation and be doable by those involved.
-In short, don’t set anyone up to fail.
+- Achievable: The solution should fit the situation and be doable by those involved.
+Don’t set anyone up to fail.

 - Realistic: Check calendars for holidays and vacations; look at past performance to predict future actions and allow time for glitches and delays.